Sari727896/Simon-game/README.md

 ## How to Play
 1. Clone the repository to your local machine.
-2. Open the `index.html` file in your web browser.
+2. Open the html folder.
-3. Follow the on-screen instructions to start playing.
+3. Open the  instructions.htm page to start playing.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug fixes, or feature requests, feel free to open an issue or submit a pull request.